 As of the date of this prospectus, our authorized capital stock consists of 500,000,000 shares of Class A common stock, 100,000,000 shares of Class B common stock and 25,000,000 shares of preferred stock.
-As of January 31, 2004, we had 70,974,819 shares of Class A common stock issued and outstanding and 6,466 shares of Class B common stock issued and outstanding.
-Of the authorized shares of preferred stock, no shares of preferred stock were outstanding as of January 31, 2004.
-If the 6,466 shares of Class B common stock currently outstanding are not converted prior to the record date of our next meeting of stockholders, the shares of Class B common stock will be converted automatically to shares of Class A common stock on such record date in accordance with the provision of our certificate of incorporation that provides for automatic conversion in the event that the outstanding shares of Class B common stock represent less than 10% of our outstanding common stock.
+As of June 30, 2004, we had 72,073,135 shares of Class A common stock issued and outstanding and no shares of Class B common stock issued and outstanding.
+Of the authorized shares of preferred stock, no shares of preferred stock were outstanding as of June 30, 2004.
+All of the shares of our Class B common stock that had been outstanding immediately prior to March 29, 2004 were automatically converted into shares of Class A common stock on March 29, 2004, the record date for our annual meeting of stockholders in 2004, in accordance with the provisions of our certificate of incorporation.